lucameima/Internship-Project-MyT/README.md

 # InternshipProjectMyT

 This project is about identifying HIV indicators in Dutch clinical narrative data by using the string matching tools QuickUMLS and Regular Expresions in Python.
 The Jupyter notebook 'QuickUMLS Dut Eng and RegEx and Eval Scores' and the py-file 'Creating_rex_ex_list' can be downloaded.
+Note, before opening the notebook in the terminal type in: ulimit -n 4096.
+After that open the notebook.
+Otherwise, the notebook will be temporarily unavailable.
 The last cell of the notebook contains the variables with paths to the files.
 Below I explain the variables:

 1. qumls_file: path to files where the Dutch UMLS files are stored;
 2. qumls_file_eng: path to files where the English UMLS files are stored;